What is Melanoma March 2019?

 We’re marching for a cure

-Melanoma March is in its seventh year and is now Melanoma Institute Australia’s major annual fundraising campaign to support melanoma research.
+Melanoma March is in its eighth year and is now Melanoma Institute Australia’s major annual fundraising campaign to support melanoma research.
 In each location, the March is a special event which brings together the whole melanoma community to raise awareness and funds for melanoma research.

 Last year over 7,000 people from every state and territory supported their local Melanoma March and we invite you to join us in 2019 at your local March.

 It’s an opportunity to inspire others, remember loved ones and support your local March to find a cure for Melanoma.

 Why raise funds?